Background

 Facts at a glance – Outlook

-• Bureau of Meteorology three-month rainfall outlook (August to October) for southern MDB: Below average.
+• Bureau of Meteorology three-month rainfall outlook (July to September) for southern MDB: neutral to above average.

 Allocation markets